eduardkartman/artist-portfolio-backend/README.md

 # Create a database

 CREATE DATABASE "ArtworkDB";
+- the artwork table should be autommatically created because of the artwork.entity.ts

 # Create a user with a password
 CREATE USER eduar WITH PASSWORD 'edi123';

 # Grant all privileges on the database to the user
 GRANT ALL PRIVILEGES ON DATABASE "ArtworkDB" TO eduar;
 GRANT ALL PRIVILEGES ON SCHEMA public TO eduar;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO eduar;
 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO eduar;